 First Year

 From an employer’s perspective, a few key elements stand out as indicators of a promising candidate and I’ll be talking through 3 of those points.
-After speaking with employers and members of the Student Engagement and Career Development team, these …
+After speaking with employers and members of the Center for Career Readiness team, these are …

 Initiating a conversation about a research opportunity can feel daunting, as a whirlwind of uncertainties may come into your mind.
 Should you approach the subject directly, or is there a more subtle way to express your interest?
 How do you …